ctphoenix/Python-Course-Material/chapter6.md

 In this case study, we have prepared step-by-step instructions for you on how to prepare plots in Bokeh, a library designed for simple interactive plotting.
 We will demonstrate Bokeh by continuing the analysis of Scotch whiskies.

+In this exercise, we will define a function `location_plot(title, colors)` that takes a string `title` and a list of colors corresponding to each distillery and outputs a Bokeh plot of each distillery by latitude and longitude.
+It will also display the distillery name, latitude, and longitude as hover text.

 *** =instructions
-- Adapt the given code from the beginning to `show(fig)` in order to define a function `location_plot(title, colors)`.
-This function takes a string `title` and a list of colors corresponding to each distillery and outputs a Bokeh plot of each distillery by latitude and longitude.
-As the cursor hovers over each point, it displays the distillery name, latitude, and longitude.
+- Adapt the given code beginning with the first comment and ending with `show(fig)` to create the function `location_plot()`, as described above.
 - `Region` is a column of in the `pandas` dataframe `whisky`, containing the regional group membership for each distillery.
 Make a list consisting of the value of `region_colors` for each distillery, and store this list as `region_cols`.
 - Use `location_plot` to plot each distillery, colored by its regional grouping.